sbosnick/luther/README.md

 ```

 The syntax outlined above has a few rough edges that should be smothed out
 before Luther is ready for prime-time.
-Also, the proc-macro crate will have
-to be implmented.

 The intention is for the `tokens` iterator from the above example to be a
 suitable candate for an external lexer for the parser generator [Lalrpop].